Why is my cat sneezing?

 Dental disease

-The roots of a cat’s teeth are located very close to the sinuses.
+The roots of a cat’s teeth, especially those in the upper jaw, are located very close to the sinuses.
 Therefore, any infection or inflammation of a tooth root can lead to drainage into the sinuses and cause sneezing.
 Checking your pet’s teeth regularly is an important part of responsible animal ownership.

 Foreign bodies

-Cats can get themselves into some strange situations and it isn’t uncommon for a cat to get a foreign body lodged in their nose.
+Cats can get themselves into some strange situations and it isn’t uncommon for a cat to get a hidden foreign material lodged in their nose.
 For example, when chewing grass, it’s all too easy for a blade to get stuck in the back of their nose.

 This can lead to sneezing, choking and retching as their body tries to remove the object.
 Usually they can dislodge it themselves but if discomfort persists then call your vet.